 - =TRUE without parentheses.
 This will also return the logical value TRUE.

-- =TRUE() which return the logical value TRUE.
+- =TRUE() which returns the logical value TRUE.

 How to Use the TRUE Function in Excel?

-TRUE and TRUE() gives the same result and we can use both vice-versa.
+TRUE and TRUE() give the same result, and we can use both and vice-versa.